sigifredolaengle/ProcessMiningClass/README.md

 ## Jupyter lab installation
 We are going to install Jupyter lab under Python 3.6 locally.

-First, go to the link [Python 3.6 install](https://www.python.org/downloads/release/python-360/) and download the corresponding version of Python 3.6 of your operative system and install it.
+First, go to the link [Python 3.6 install](https://www.python.org/downloads/release/python-360/) and download the corresponding version of Python 3.6 of your operating system (MacOs, Linux, or Windows) and install it.
 Frequently, some version of Python is pre-installed in your system, but a different version of Python 3.6.

-You can find the just installed Python 3.6 with the command in the local Terminal
+You can find the just installed Python 3.6 with the following command in the local Terminal

     which python3

 Let us suppose, Python 3.6 is installed in `/usr/bin/python3`.
-Now, we will create a *virtual environment*, where a set of packages will be installed and executed independently of packages installed in the local system. `virtualenv` is an excellent way to ensure a set of packages for running Jupyter lab and your particular applications.
+Now, we will create a *virtual environment*, where a set of packages will be installed and executed independently of packages installed in the local system. `virtualenv` is an excellent way to ensure running Jupyter lab and your particular applications correctly.

 Now, we will create a virtual environment with Python 3.6.
-This instruction will create a fold with the name `env_py3.6`, where `virtualenv` will install some basic Python packages.
+The following instruction will create a fold with the name `env_py3.6`, where `virtualenv` will install some basic Python packages.
 Let us note that `/usr/bin/python3` is the location of Python 3.6 obtained from the instruction `which python`.
-In addition, let note that the folder `env_py3.6` is not necessarily the folder of your data!
-It is just a folder with right packages for execution of Jupyter lab correctly.
+In addition, let us note that the folder `env_py3.6` is not necessarily the folder of your data!
+It is just a folder with right packages for execution of Jupyter lab.

     virtualenv --python=/usr/bin/python3 env_py3.6